-The New Testament is very clear that there will be an Antichrist; Revelation has a lot to say about this.
+The New Testament teaches that one day there will be an antichrist.
+Revelation has a lot to say about this.
 Preterists teach that these passages are all speaking of Nero.
 As evidence they offer the fact that in Latin his name adds up to 666.
 However, there are problems with this theory.

 First of all, Nero's name only adds up to 666 if you use his Latin name.
-The New Testament, however, was written in Greek, and Nero's name doesn't add up to 666 in Greek.
-When the early church speculated about the identity of the Antichrist (because they didn't believe in preterism!) they used the Greek alphabet, not the Latin one.
+The problem is that the New Testament was written in Greek and Nero's name doesn't add up to 666 in Greek.
+When the early church speculated about the identity of the antichrist (because they didn't believe in preterism!) they used the Greek alphabet, not the Latin one.

-But that is a minor point.
-2 Thessalonians 2 offers a detailed description of what the Antichrist is going to do.
+But that's a minor point.
+2 Thessalonians 2 tells us what the antichrist is going to do.
 Let's compare that to the life of Nero: